acidanthera/WhateverGreen/Manual/FAQ.Chart.md

 - IMP/MP - iMacPro/MacPro models without IGPU.
 - Other configurations are used at your own risk, use `-shikioff` to disable modifications

-# DRM Compatibility on macOS 11+
+# DRM Compatibility on macOS 11+ (Big Sur and later)

+Shiki is deprecated so the shikigva device property/boot-arg is no longer functional.
+Instead a partial solution unfairgva is provided with the following boot-arg options in a bitmask fashion:

+unfairgva = 1 -> enables DRM on old CPUID
+unfairgva = 2 -> Relax HDCP requirements
+unfairgva = 1+2 = 3 -> enables the options 1 and 2 above
+unfairgva = 4 -> Inject the iMacPro1,1 board ID and therefore forces AMD video decoder/encoder.
+unfairgva = 4+1 = 5 -> enables the options 4 and 1
+unfairgva = 4+2 = 6 -> enables the options 4 and 2
+unfairgva = 4+2+1 = 7 -> enables all

+These options can also be injected through the unfairgva device property

 Things to keep in mind:

 - All kinds of software DRM decoders were removed from macOS 11
 - All kinds of legacy hardware DRM decoders (e.g. NVIDIA VP3) were removed from macOS 11
-- WhateverGreen Shiki functionality is not planned for inclusion for macOS 11
 - Only IGPU-free Mac models allow for full DRM content access given a compatible AMD GPU video decoder
-- For old CPUs (e.g. Xeons or Core 2 Quad) and supported AMD GPUs injecting `unfairgva` with `<01 00 00 00>` value is required for streaming DRM
+- Forcing the use of the AMD Video DRM decoder on a iGPU+dGPU setup can be done in 3 ways:
+  1. SMBIOS iMacPro1,1 or MacPro7,1
+  2. use "unfairgva = 4" (5, 6 or 7)
+  3. Use the first override in the list below in MacOS terminal

+  The latter option is preferred as it permit switching back and forth between iGPU and dGPU video processor without rebooting the computer.
+  Usability of the Sidecar is compromised when forcing AMD DRM as Sidecar relies on HEVC encoding and AMD video processor is not as efficient as intel's.
+  Some AMD GPUs also are reported to show a drop of 35-40% in metal and openGL performance when AMD video processing is forced.
+Other side effects can be expercted

 - AMD GPU video decoder preference can be chosen through preferences overrides for some types of DRM content (like Apple TV and iTunes movie streaming).
-This preference may not always be compatible with the rest of the operating system and may cause problems with other ways of hardware media decoding and encoding.
-For this reason such an override is not recommended for daily use and shall only be enabled on demand.

 List of overrides: